-Author: Laura Widmer, Sandra Schaffner at Bär & Karrer As a result of the employer's duty of care (article 328, Swiss Code of Obligations), employees under investigation have certain procedural rights.
+Author: Pascale Lagesse, Valentino Armillei at Bredin Prat According to the French data protection authority, the employee under investigation must be informed of the name of the person in charge of the investigation, the alleged facts that have led to the whistleblowing alert and their rights to access and rectify data collected about them.
+This information must be given as soon as the data collection starts, before the interviews, as per GDPR principles.
+Last updated on 15/09/2022 🕂 Switzerland Author: Laura Widmer, Sandra Schaffner at Bär & Karrer As a result of the employer's duty of care (article 328, Swiss Code of Obligations), employees under investigation have certain procedural rights.
 These include, in principle, the right of the accused to be heard.
 In this context, the accused has the right to be informed at the beginning of the questioning about the subject of the investigation and at least the main allegations and they must be allowed to share their view and provide exculpatory evidence.[1]
 The employer, on the other hand, is not obliged to provide the employee with existing evidence, documents, etc, before the start of the questioning.[2]
 Covert investigations in which employees are involved in informal or even private conversations to induce them to provide statements are not compatible with the data-processing principles of good faith and the requirement of recognisability, according to article 4 of the Swiss Federal Act on Data Protection.[3]
 Also, rights to information arise from the Swiss Federal Act on Data Protection.
 In principle, the right to information (article 8, Swiss Federal Act on Data Protection) is linked to a corresponding request for information by the concerned person and the existence of data collection within the meaning of article 3 (lit. g), Swiss Federal Act on Data Protection.
 Insofar as the documents from the internal investigation recognisably relate to a specific person, there is in principle a right to information concerning these documents.
 Subject to certain conditions, the right to information may be denied, restricted or postponed by law (article 9 paragraph 1, Swiss Federal Act on Data Protection).
 For example, such documents and reports may also affect the confidentiality and protection interests of third parties, such as other employees.
-Based on the employer's duty of care (article 328, Swiss Code of Obligations), the employer is required to protect them by taking appropriate measures (eg, by making appropriate redactions before handing out copies of the respective documents (article 9 paragraph 1 (lit. b), Swiss Federal Act on Data Protection)).[4]
+Based on the employer's duty of care (article 328, Swiss Code of Obligations), the employer is required to protect them by taking appropriate measures (eq, by making appropriate redactions before handing out copies of the respective documents (article 9 paragraph 1 (lit. b), Swiss Federal Act on Data Protection)).[4]
 Furthermore, the employer may refuse, restrict or defer the provision of information where the company's interests override the employee's, and not disclose personal data to third parties (article 9 paragraph 4, Swiss Federal Act on Data Protection).
 The right to information is also not subject to the statute of limitations, and individuals may waive their right to information in advance (article 8 paragraph 6, Swiss Federal Act on Data Protection).
 If there are corresponding requests, the employer must generally grant access, or provide a substantiated decision on the restriction of the right of access, within 30 days (article 8 paragraph 5, Swiss Federal Act on Data Protection and article 1 paragraph 4, Ordinance to the Federal Act on Data Protection).
-[1] Roger Rudolph, Interne Untersuchungen: Spannungsfelder aus arbeitsrechtlicher Sicht, SJZ 114/2018, p.
-390. [2] Roger Rudolph, Interne Untersuchungen: Spannungsfelder aus arbeitsrechtlicher Sicht, SJZ 114/2018, p.
+[2] Roger Rudolph, Interne Untersuchungen: Spannungsfelder aus arbeitsrechtlicher Sicht, SJZ 114/2018, p.
 390. [3] Roger Rudolph, Interne Untersuchungen: Spannungsfelder aus arbeitsrechtlicher Sicht, SJZ 114/2018, p.
+Roger Rudolph, Interne Untersuchungen: Spannungsfelder aus arbeitsrechtlicher Sicht, SJZ 114/2018, p.
+390. 390.

-390. [4] Claudia Götz Staehelin, Unternehmensinterne Untersuchungen, 2019, p.
-37. Last updated on 15/09/2022 Contributors
+[4] Claudia Götz Staehelin, Unternehmensinterne Untersuchungen, 2019, p.
+37.

+Last updated on 15/09/2022

+Contributors